miltonbolonha/blog/next-boilerplate/content/posts/70-companies-hire-remote-workers-virtual-jobs-uncovered.md

 ---
-title: "70 Companies That Hire Remote Workers Virtual Jobs Uncovered"
+title: "70 Companies That Hire Remote Workers &#8211; Virtual Jobs Uncovered"
 date: "2016-01-31 12:21:29"
 author: "Deanna Madera"
-image: bigstock-Young-Couple-Working-From-Home-12264929.jpg
 tag:
   - "distributed team members"
   - "Remote Workers"
   - telecommuters
   - "virtual job"
   - "work from home"
+categories:
+  - Career
 description: ""
 layout: post
-categories:
-  - Career
+image: bigstock-Young-Couple-Working-From-Home-12264929.jpg
 ---

 A lot of people dream about working from home.
 There are many benefits including less wasted and unproductive time commuting to and from work.
 [Virtual jobs ](http://moderntips.com/the-virtual-office-and-why-youre-missing-out)provide the opportunity to work in the peace and harmony of your home.
 No more annoying office disruptions or having your boss look over your shoulder.